LLoadout/laravel-macros/README.md

 ### when

 This macro will check if a variable has a given value, if so the value will be changed to a new value.
-First parameter is the value second the value to check on and the third is the new value to assign.
+First parameter is the given variable, second parameter is the value to check on and the third parameter is the new value to assign.

 ```
  $var = "";